PrestaShop/traces/README.md

 Traces is a Symfony CLI application that is able to :
 * fetch all repositories of the PrestaShop organization
 * fetch all contributors and their contributions in "developer-readable" JSON format for a specified repository
+* fetch all merged pull requests of the PrestaShop organization

 ## Installation